County Highlights

 Program Highlights

-• Since 2008, 93% (35) of 4-H teens who have graduated from high school have gone on to higher education.
+- Since 2008, 94% (44) of 4-H teens that have graduated from high school have gone on to higher education.
 Teens reported the information learned through 4-H assisted them in being better prepared for college.
 Teens report the connection to the University of Maine as a component of the 4-H youth development program has influenced their decision to attend.
-Three 4-H alumni are currently attending UMaine System Schools.
+Five 4-H alumni are currently attending UMaine System Schools.
 Four 4-H alumni have graduated from the University of Maine.

 Local Program Achievements

-County Public Speaking: In 2021-22 100% of our county participants qualified for the State public speaking tournament.
+County Public Speaking: In 2022 – 2023 100% of our county participants qualified for the State Public Speaking Tournament.
 These young people ranged in age from 10-18.
-They spoke on a variety of topics.
-Four were selected to represent the state of Maine at Eastern States Exposition.
+They spoke on a variety of topics, including “10 Ways to Not Be a Good Leader” and a presentation on US Flag Etiquette that were selected to represent the state of Maine at the Eastern States Exposition.

-STEM Ambassador / County 4-H partnership: And/Sag County 4-H partnered with Maine State STEM Ambassadors to provide computer science education to local youth in a 4-week series of workshops.
-Each youth who completed a modified project record received a completion pin at the end of the series.
-This opportunity was offered to non-4-H members to recruit new members in the county.
+STEM Ambassador / County 4-H partnership: And/Sag County 4-H partnered with Maine State STEM Ambassadors to provide hands-on science and engineering education to local youth in a 4-week series of workshops.
+Series focused on renewable energy and engineering design challenges.
+This opportunity was offered in libraries and afterschool settings to recruit new members in the county.

 Maine 4-H Community Central